fluree/docs.flur.ee/src/content/0.15.0/docs/schema/predicates.md

 ## Predicates

-Schema predicates are similar to relational database columns, however there are fewer restrictions (any predicate can be attached to any subject, unless a restriction is put in place using a spec).
+Schema predicates are similar to relational ledger columns, however there are fewer restrictions (any predicate can be attached to any subject, unless a restriction is put in place using a spec).

-Remember that Fluree schema are stored in the database in the same way as any other type of information.
-This means that because `_predicate` is a type of thing in our database, there is a `_predicate` collection (similar to a relational database table).
+Remember that Fluree schema are stored in the ledger in the same way as any other type of information.
+This means that because `_predicate` is a type of thing in our ledger, there is a `_predicate` collection (similar to a relational ledger table).
 Furthermore, the `_predicate` collection has its own predicates.

 ### _predicate Predicates

 Below are the built-in predicates for the `_predicate` collection.
 As mentioned  in the [collection section](/docs/schema/collections), you can add additional predicates if you wish.
-You are also able to delete predicates, although this is strongly discouraged and may break parts of your database.
+You are also able to delete predicates, although this is strongly discouraged and may break parts of your ledger.

 Predicate | Type | Description
 ---|---|---